 The configuration of the bonding device is done by means of bonding module options.
 The behavior is mainly affected by the mode of the bonding device.
-By default, this is active-back- up which means that a different slave device will become active if the active slave fails.
+By default, this is active-backup which means that a different bond port will become active if the active port fails.
 The following bonding modes are available: